thorchain/thorchain-wasm-client/README.md

 The reason for this package is the lack of a stable amino encoding library in JavaScript.
 The biggest drawback to this approach is the file size of the WASM module, which is >10 MB uncompressed, after manual tree shaking (copying relevant code into `./go/client/cosmos-sdk` and `./go/client/thorchain` instead of importing the whole modules).
-For now, this file size is a secondary concern since
+For now, this file size is a secondary concern since the module will be loaded asynchronously in the browser – until a user wants to sign a tx, it should be loaded.
+It is planned to replace the WASM module with a JS implemtation in the near future.

 ## Usage in the browser